She's trying to oust a 'deeply sexist' (and deeply popular) lawmaker

 The fledgling Women's Equality Party sees him as the perfect target as they seek an electoral breakthrough.

-Sophie Walker is mounting a challenge Davies, who represents the ruling Conservatives.
+Sophie Walker is mounting a challenge to Davies, who represents the ruling Conservatives.

 While campaigning door-to-door on a rainy Saturday in this Yorkshire village, Walker told NBC News that her party was gaining support from people "who are embarrassed to be voting for Davies."